arrowinaknee/message-relay-bot/README.md

-# message-relay-bot
+# Message Relay Bot

-A Telegram bot
+A Telegram bot to relay messages sent to API from webhooks or other sources